fedarko/pyfastg/README.md

 ## The FASTG file format
 FASTG is a format to describe genome assemblies, geared toward accurately representing the ambiguity resulting from sequencing limitations, ploidy, or other factors that complicate representation of a seqence as a simple string.
 The official spec for the FASTG format can be found [here](http://fastg.sourceforge.net/).

-This library parses graphs that follow **a subset of this specification**: in particular, it is designed to work with files output by the [SPAdes](http://cab.spbu.ru/software/spades/) family of assemblers.
+pyfastg parses graphs that follow **a subset of this specification**: in particular, it is designed to work with files output by the [SPAdes](http://cab.spbu.ru/software/spades/) family of assemblers.

 ## pyfastg
-This library contains `parse_fastg()`, a function that accepts as input a path to a SPAdes FASTG file.
+pyfastg contains `parse_fastg()`, a function that accepts as input a path to a SPAdes FASTG file.
 This function parses the structure of the specified file, returning a [NetworkX](https://networkx.github.io) `DiGraph` object representing the structure of the graph.

-This library is very much in its infancy, so it may be most useful as a starting point.
+pyfastg is very much in its infancy, so it may be most useful as a starting point.
 Pull requests welcome!

 ### Quick Example